Kenney-pixel2/shiny-memory/abq_data_entry_spec.rst

 The program does not need to:

 * Allow editing of data.
 This can be done in LibreOffice if necessary.
-* Allow delettion of data.
+* Allow deletion of data.

 Limitations
 -----------